Xilmi/Rotp-Fusion/README.md

   - Middle click on slider = "Stable"-value selection.
   - Right click on slider = "Fill"-value selection.
 - Fixed enemy transport count: only if their destination is known! (was shown)
-- Planet Map now display:
+- Planet Map now display incoming transports as:
   - Pop(num) for Population.
   - Troop(num) for invasion troops.
-  - Green for Player transport.
+  - Green for Player transports.
-  - Red for opponent transport.
+  - Red for opponent transports.

 2023.06.14 (BR)